 Touch done incorrectly can have the opposite effect and be perceived as angry or aggressive.

-Look at this chart to see appropriate places to touch, relative to your relationship with that person.
+Look at this chart to see appropriate places to touch relative to your relationship with that person.

 Adopt a giving mindset.
 The number one thing you can give someone is your time and attention.
 After that, find out in the course of conversation if they need your support or validation.
-Maybe they need your opinion on something their thinking of doing that you’ve experienced.
+Maybe they need your opinion on something they’re thinking of doing that you’ve experienced.